envoyproxy/envoy-mobile/CONTRIBUTING.md

   PR.
 This person does not necessarily need to be a maintainer.
 * The above rule may be waived for PRs which only update docs or comments, or trivial changes to tests and tools (where trivial is decided by the maintainer in question).
-* If there is a question on who should review a PR please discuss in Slack.
+* If there is a question on who should review a PR please discuss in the #envoy-mobile room in Envoy Slack.
 * Anyone is welcome to review any PR that they want, whether they are a maintainer or not.
 * Please **clean up the title and body** before merging.
 By default, GitHub fills the squash merge title with the original title, and the commit body with every individual commit from the PR.